Current forum section: Akira Kurosawa Forums » Theories & Interpretations

-The topic The Quiet Duel: Shooting sequence was started 1 year ago.
+The Quiet Duel: Shooting sequence

 It likely more to do with not knowing where to go with the ending.
 Inspiration often drifts scene to scene, with the ending scenes being among the most difficult to maintain one's inspiration.